delwerhossain/delwerhossain/readme.md

 <!-- - 👨‍💻 All of my projects are available at [https://delwer.netlify.app/](https://delwer.netlify.app/) -->

 - 👋 Hi, I’m @delwerhossain
-- 👀 I’m interested in learning how things works.
+- 👀 I’m interested in learning how things work.
-- 🌱 I’m currently learning coding.
+- 🌱 I’m currently learning to code.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me **delwerhossain006@gmail.com**
 - profolio link - https://delwer.netlify.app/